void-linux/void-docs/src/installation/guides/zfs.md

 ```

 Note: Many users with Advanced Format hard drives will want to also add the `-o
-ahisft=12` argument during the creation of the pool.
-A value of 12 will set the
+ahisft=12` argument.
+A value of 12 will set the drive's logical sectors to 4k in
-drive's logical sectors to 4k in size.
+size.

 Create a pool specifying the previously created Solaris Root Partition from the
 disk: